hpiwowar/citation11k/analysis/stats.md

 alternatives. _PRC Summary Papers 4_.
 http://www.publishingresearch.net/documents/PRCsummary4Warefinal.pdf."><a href="http://www.publishingresearch.net/documents/PRCsummary4Warefinal.pdf">Ware, 2008</a></span> )</code>.

+The citation boost in the current study is consistent with data reuse observed in this study and the small-scale annotation reported in <code class="knitr inline">(<span class="showtooltip" title="Rung J and Brazma A (2013).
+Reuse of public genome-wide gene expression data. _Nature reviews.
+Genetics_, *14*(2), pp. 89-99.
+ISSN 1471-0064,
-The citation boost in the current study is consistent with observed data reuse alone, but it is possible some of the other sources postulated above may have contributed citations for the studies with available data.
+http://www.ncbi.nlm.nih.gov/pubmed/23269463."><a href="http://www.ncbi.nlm.nih.gov/pubmed/23269463">Rung & Brazma, 2013</a></span> )</code>.
+Nonetheless, it is possible some of the other sources postulated above may have contributed citations for the studies with available data.
 Further work will be needed to understand the relative contributions from each source.
 For example, in-depth analyses of all publications from a set of data-collecting authors could support measurement of selection bias.
 Observing search behavior of researchers, and the returned search hit results, could characterize increased visibility due to data availability.
 Hypothetical examples could be provided to authors to determine whether they would be systematically more likely to cite a paper with available data in situations where they are considering the credibility of research findings.

 ### Future work